isomerpages/imda-tradetrust/_community/TradeTrust Readiness Programme.md

 compliance with legal and technical standards.&nbsp;</p>
 </li>
 <li>
-<p>Participation Limitation: Each BSP and Carrier may only participate in
+<p>Participation Limitation: Each DTP and Carrier may only participate in
-one BSP-Carrier pair.&nbsp;</p>
+one DTP-Carrier pair.&nbsp;</p>
 </li>
 </ol>
 <h3>Funding Support&nbsp;</h3>
 <p>The <strong>TradeTrust Readiness Programme</strong> offers <strong>S$80,000</strong> in
-funding per <strong>BSP-Carrier pair</strong>. &nbsp;The funding will be
+funding per <strong>DTP-Carrier pair</strong>. &nbsp;The funding will be
 provided upon successful completion of the <strong>key milestones</strong>:&nbsp;</p>
 <ol>
 <li>